MaxGruebmeyer/c-webserver/README.md

 then removing the libs one after the other until you're left with the C89 stdlibs only)
 - "Multithreading" via fork
 - How 2 routing -> Array because not a lot of routes -> Performance + Simplicity -> Maybe BST or HashMap later
+- Switch to C11 and standard libraries, e.g. <unistd.h>, <netinet/in.h>, ...